Hawke's Bay A&P show to go ahead, without crowds or rides

 "We know the Hawke's Bay A&P Show is a much-loved community event and we are doing everything we can to ensure we can celebrate our rural activities and attractions with all of Hawke's Bay."

-Jackson said show New Zealand's Covid19 restrictions move to Level 1 the A&P Society would allow public access to the show on a "very limited scale", that would prioritise A&P Society members and key stakeholders.
+Jackson said should New Zealand's Covid-19 restrictions move to level 1 the A&P Society would allow public access to the show on a "very limited scale", that would prioritise A&P Society members and key stakeholders.

-If Level 1 was not in place there would be no Mahon's Carnival Rides or the Hawke's Bay Petting Zoo.
+If level 1 was not in place there would be no Mahon's Carnival Rides or the Hawke's Bay Petting Zoo.

 "It's a moving feast at this stage."